 They both told the officers that they had no idea who I was or what had happened while I ran around frantically and desperately asking every heartless onlooker where the third girl went but no one said anything.
-Somehow I felt more rage towards them the kid who attacked me.
+Somehow I felt more rage towards them than the kid who attacked me.

 I gave up and went back to the police officers.
 They had let the girl go (“no tenia nada”), but were threatening the kid and smacking him hard with closed fists on the back of his head.

 The next morning I was in the American embassy, accompanied by a Venezuelan security guard as I waited in the marble-floored lobby.
-The US embassy, high up in the luxurious neighborhood of Valle Arriba looks like it was build to withstand nuclear warfare, not to process visas and passports.
+The US embassy, high up in the luxurious neighborhood of Valle Arriba looks like it was built to withstand nuclear warfare, not to process visas and passports.
 I explained to the security guard what happened.

 “Sí, agarraron el tipo, pero … Yeah, they got him, but they let the girl go.
 Then we tried to strike a deal.
-He left his cédula (national ID card) with us and said he’d get my laptop back to me if I gave him cash and my ipod.
+He left his cédula (national ID card) with us and said he’d get my laptop back to me if I gave him cash and my iPod.
 If not, he’d have an arrest warrant on his record for the rest of his life.”

 It may sound strange to you that I was negotiating with the person who just mugged me in front of the police.
-But in Venezuela it seemed normal.
+But in Venezuela, it seemed normal.
 In fact, I trusted the police as little as I trusted the crook.
 I was furious that the officers let the girl go.
 If we had both of them, we could have kept one in custody while the other got my computer.

 In the end, I was left with a national ID card and nothing else, not even enough money to take a taxi to the embassy.
 I waited with the police sergeant for two hours, first with optimism, then with resigned realism.
-Of course the kid wouldn’t come back.
+Of course, the kid wouldn’t come back.
 How did he know the police wouldn’t arrest him after he handed over the laptop.
 How did I know that he didn’t strike a deal with the cops?
 I clenched my teeth in anger and defeat as the sergeant told me his favorite cops-and-robbers stories and assured me I was lucky that I didn’t get stabbed.
 He handed me a card with his number written on it.
-“When you come back to Venezuela, you call me up and I can be your personal body guard.
+“When you come back to Venezuela, you call me up and I can be your personal bodyguard.
 It’s the only way for foreigners in this city.”

 I have no idea how late I stayed up that night, staring at the ceiling while the techno of the clubs below reverberated through the walls.
 I had no way of telling the time.
 I had no one to talk to.
 Nothing to email with.
 No pictures to look at, movies to watch, or music to listen to.
 All I had was incessant bass rattling the window panes while I tried to take mental stock of what I lost.

 I rolled over, trying not to think about it and trying not to let my bloodied back stick to the sheets.
-Eventually I woke, my room flooded with light, my bottom lip swollen, my head pounding, and my back and my stomach cramped and sore.
-I gathered a couple dollars of change from around my room and started asking strangers how to get to the US embassy.
-At an airline office some young guy about my age overheard me tell the clerk that I didn’t have enough money for a taxi and that I’d have to walk the 5+ miles.
+Eventually, I woke, my room flooded with light, my bottom lip swollen, my head pounding, and my back and my stomach cramped and sore.
+I gathered a couple of dollars of change from around my room and started asking strangers how to get to the US embassy.
+At an airline office, some young guy about my age overheard me tell the clerk that I didn’t have enough money for a taxi and that I’d have to walk the 5+ miles.
 He chased after me in the street and handed me enough money for the taxi fare.

 When I told my Chinese-Venezuelan taxi driver what had happened he waved off the money.
 “This is a dangerous city,” he told me, “but Venezuelans are good people.”
-At the embassy they fed me, helped me get money wired, and called my banks to cancel my credit cards.
+At the embassy, they fed me, helped me get money wired, and called my banks to cancel my credit cards.

-There is a scene in the highly-recommended movie Secuestro Express when the rich girl explains to one of her kidnappers that she has sympathy for the poor, that she’s a volunteer at a free medical clinic, that she’s always done everything she can for the poor.
+There is a scene in the highly-recommended movie Secuestro Express when the rich girl explains to one of her kidnappers that she has sympathy for the poor, that she’s a volunteer at a free medical clinic, and that she’s always done everything she can for the poor.

 — Yeah, but you’re rich